Gigaspaces/xap-docs/site/content/xap101/document-api.markdown

     public void init(Properties prop) throws DataSourceException
     {
-        // initialize persistency layer
+        // initialize persistence layer
     }

     public DataIterator<SpaceDocument> initialLoad() throws DataSourceException
     {
-        // load all the data from persistency
+        // load all the data from persistence
         // build and return an iterator of documents
     }